 - Use of Nebulizer

-How to Get Help Understanding Medicare Supplement Underwriting Questions
+How to Get Help Understanding Medicare Supplement Underwriting Eligibility Questions

-This is very important; you should never cancel your current coverage before you are approved with your new carrier.
-Your agent will notify you so you can contact your previous carrier to end coverage.
-Agents can't cancel your prior coverage, this rule protects you, and you should never assume your agent will cancel previous coverage.
+You should never cancel your current coverage before you are approved with your new Medigap carrier.
+Once approved, you will be notified so you can contact your previous carrier to end coverage.

 To contact an agent licensed in your area, complete our contact form here.
 Or, you can call the number above to speak to an agent now.
 They will be happy to help answer any questions you have regarding your benefits and medical underwriting questions.